La Sagrada Familia is the best tourist attraction in Barcelona.

 Learning the rich history of the Sagrada Familia Cathedral and its creator Antoni Gaudi with a local expert will make your trip even more exciting.

-The duration of this guided tour is 1 hour and 30 minutes, after which you can continue to hang around for as long as you want.
+After this 90 minutes guided tour, you can continue to hang around for as long as you want.

 Exclusions: While the guide shows and explains the Nativity facade and the Passion facade, with these guided tour tickets you can’t go up the Nativity or the Passion Towers.

 Our recommendation: If you want to hear history, stories and anecdotes about Sagrada Familia and its creator Antonio Gaudi this ticket is just right for you.